Documentation Standards

 - If a file is generated by

-tq-docsgen, change the source manifest or generator code and regenerate. - Keep generator inputs adjacent to the reference surface they feed.
+tq-docsgen, change the Rust-owned contract, source manifest, or generator code and regenerate. - Keep generator inputs adjacent to the reference surface they feed.

 - Do not hand-edit generated navigation or reference output unless ownership has intentionally moved.